baander-app/baander/README.md

 ### Source code

-Source code for the documentation is located at [https://source-docs.baander.dev](https://source-docs.baander.dev)
+Documentation for the source is located at [https://source-docs.baander.dev](https://source-docs.baander.dev)

 It can also be found at [https://github.com/baander-app/api-source](https://github.com/baander-app/api-source)